afauroux/MagdaAndAntoineAndTheVan/posts/USA - 6.md

 ![first signs of underlaying geothermal activity next to the lake](https://user-images.githubusercontent.com/20797902/172718821-7e5ede89-5a1c-4cd0-b99f-10a70da1358e.jpg)

 The park is enormous (bigger than some of the eastern states), and distances between various points of interest are quite big.
-So it's mostly a big forest with some geothermal features scattered around.
+It's mostly a big forest with some geothermal features, waterfalls, plains filled with bisons and other goodies scattered around.
 We managed to come at a right moment - at the end of May, the season isn't exactly started yet, so there wasn't as many people as, say, in July, but the temperatures are already nice and the snow clears from the trails.
 After being welcomed by the frozen Yellowstone lake, we first stopped at West Thumb - a not-so-big area with hot springs and small geysers on the lakeshore.

 ![](https://user-images.githubusercontent.com/20797902/172718932-6a9d5df6-27ed-4ab6-bbcb-8b05014f923a.jpg)